EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 # Contributors and Acknowledgements
 This document incorporates contributions and comments from a large group of experts.
 The Editors would especially like to acknowledge the expertise and tireless dedication of the following people, who attended many long meetings and generated millions of bytes of electronic mail and VOIP traffic over the past year in pursuit of this document:

-Serge Mister (Entrust),
 Scott Fluhrer (Cisco Systems),
+Daniel Van Geest (ISARA),
+Britta Hale,
+Tim Hollebeek (Digicert),
 Panos Kampanakis (Cisco Systems),
-Daniel Van Geest (ISARA),
-Tim Hollebeek (Digicert), and
+Serge Mister (Entrust),
-François Rousseau.
+François Rousseau,
+Falko Strenzke and
+Felipe Ventura (Entrust)

 We are grateful to all, including any contributors who may have been inadvertently omitted from this list.